jmbolton/lecture-notes/README.md

-# lecture-notes
-LaTeX code for some of my lecture notes
+# LaTeX code for some of my lecture notes